Use the following tips to help you in brainstorming an initial list of contacts.

 Volunteer and Part-time Work

 If you want to work in a particular field of law, one of the best things you can do is to get experience in and make a point of meeting people who are already practicing in that field.
 Part time and volunteer work can help you get to know, and be known by, people who may become vital links in your networking chain.
-See Karen Comstock, Assistant Dean for Public Service, for advice on locating pro bono opportunities in the Ithaca area during the school year.
+See Akua Akyea, Assistant Dean for Public Service, for advice on locating pro bono opportunities in the Ithaca area during the school year.
 You can also contact Phi Delta Phi, Cornell’s law student service fraternity, or the Cornell University Public Service Center at 255-1148.

 Other Sneaky Tricks (to generate contacts)